foods are high in iron for toddlers

 • Leafy greens

-Dark leafy greens like spinach, kale, and collard greens provide a good amount of iron and other crucial vitamins and minerals for toddlers.
+Dark leafy greens like spinach, kale, and collard greens provide an amount of iron and other crucial vitamins and minerals for toddlers.
 These greens can be included in their meals by adding them to salads, blending them into smoothies, or preparing them as a side dish.

 • Legumes